 § 1446.02 AUTHORITY.

-The village’s Residential Building Department shall have full authority to enforce all laws, statutes, and regulations as provided and authorized in the Ohio Revised Code and the Ohio Administrative Code pursuant to the certification approved by and certification rule adopted by the Ohio Board of Building Standards.
+The Village’s Residential Building Department shall have full authority to enforce all laws, statutes, and regulations as provided and authorized in the Ohio Revised Code and the Ohio Administrative Code pursuant to the certification approved by and certification rule adopted by the Ohio Board of Building Standards.

 (Ord.
 12-2007, passed 6-11-2007)